 - If using cash, insert notes or coins.

-- Take your AT HOP card.
+- Remove your AT HOP card from the reader.

-- Select print receipt.
+- Select print receipt and collect receipt.

 If you are issued a claims receipt

 You may also be interested in:

 - AT HOP and ticket retailers map locations

 - Fare zones & calculating how much you pay